tonton-golio/computational_physics/assets/continuum_mechanics/text/tensorfundamentals.md

 ## __Introduction__
-The Cauchy stress tensor, Cauchy strain tensor, and stress deviator are essential concepts in the field of continuum mechanics.
+The Cauchy stress tensor, Cauchy strain tensor, the stress deviator, gradient tensor and spin tensor are essential concepts in the field of continuum mechanics.
 The Cauchy stress tensor is a mathematical construct used to describe stress in a material.
 The Cauchy strain tensor describes the deformation of the material due to stress.
+The Cauchy strain tensor together with the spin tensor gives the combined gradient tensor.
-The stress deviator characterizes the state of stress in a material when the hydrostatic stress is zero.
+The stress deviator characterizes the state of stress in a material with respect to a reference pressure.
 Understanding these concepts is crucial for predicting the behavior of materials under different conditions.
 In this introduction, we will provide an overview of these concepts and their significance in the study of continuum mechnaics.

 ## __Cauchy Stress Tensor__
 The Cauchy stress tensor is an mathematical object used to describe how forces propagate through a continuum.
 For 3 dimensions it is a rank 2 tensor, for 2 dimensions a rank 1 tensor and for 1 dimension a rank 0 tensor, these are usually denoted as